 The Council acts as the Accountable Body for various Government and European Programmes which does involve an element of risk.
 There is a responsibility on the Accountable Body to manage the grant money received and should any project default or fail to repay an incorrectly paid grant the Council would have to repay the grant itself.
-This potential risk is being managed and is considered small particularly when measured against the economic benefit, in excess of £51m, generated by these programmes since their inception.
+This potential risk is being managed and is considered small particularly when measured against the considerable economic benefit generated by these programmes since their inception.